 Chair Marsh asked SACUA members to think about people who should be invited to SACUA meetings this year.
 Chair Marsh and President Schlissel discussed having senate meetings at which the President and Provost would discuss issues of general interest.
 A question is whether these should be integrated into Senate Assembly meetings or should be held independently.
 Chair Marsh asked how else faculty can be better engaged in faculty governance?
 Professor Carlos asked if SACUA will continue Regents' breakfast.
 Chair Marsh said that this would be the case.
-Professor Atzmon asked about the appointment of Presidential Post-Docs with the title of assistant professor.
+Professor Atzmon asked about the appointment of Presidential Post-Docs with the title of assistant professor, and lack of faculty involvement in those appointments.
 Chair Marsh said they are not tenure track assistant professors and the processes of transition to tenure track are unit-specific.